 NanoArtography is an international science image competition that combines nanoscience and art.
 The competition is open to everyone.
-NanoArtography was created by Dr. Babak Anasori at A. J. Drexel Nanomaterials Institute in 2016 and expanded to Purdue School of Engineering & Technology at IUPUI in 2019.
+NanoArtography was created and is organized by Prof. Babak Anasori.

 Every year of the competition has garnered over 100 submissions, and researchers from over 20 different countries submitted images of their research to illustrate what they are studying and showcase its beauty.

 The annual submission deadline is September 30th and the winners are announced in November of that year.
-To learn about the rules and dates on NanoArtography Contest, go to the rules page.
+To learn about the rules and dates of the NanoArtography Contest, go to the rules page.